Aym-brz/projetIA/README.md

 - **No Penalty for Failures**: The pendulum resets in random positions after each training episode.

 ## TODO
-- Add the possibility to apply a force to the base of the pendulum
+- Add possibility to change the speed of the trolley
 - Receive the angle and speed of the joints in pytorch
-- Send forces to the model from pytorch
+- Send trolley speed to the model from pytorch
 - Create the policy (reward function)
 - Train the model